arjanjohan/scaffold-sui-docs/docs/hooks/useSubmitTransaction.md

 ## Return Value
 * `submitTransaction`: Function to submit a transaction with the following parameters:
   * `functionName`: Name of the function to call
-  * `args`: Array of arguments to pass to the function
+  * `args`: Array of arguments to pass to the function (optional)
-  * `tyArgs`: Array of type arguments for generic functions
+  * `tyArgs`: Array of type arguments for generic functions (optional)
 * `transactionInProcess`: Boolean indicating if a transaction is currently being processed
 * `transactionResponse`: The response from the transaction submission
 * `clearTransactionResponse`: Function to clear the transaction response

+## Notes
+- Consider using `useScaffoldSubmitTransaction` for scaffold modules to get type safety and automatic address resolution